B.S. Computer EngineeringCatalog Information | Flowchart | 4-Year Plan | General Education

-The Electrical and Computer Engineering Department will educate each student to be a responsible and productive computer engineer who can effectively manage future challenges.
+The Electrical and Computer Engineering Department will educate each graduate to be a responsible electrical or computer engineer who can successfully hurdle future challenges.

 The objective of the Computer Engineering Program is to produce graduates able to: